DonnaYoung.org rss feed Members DY Newsletter

 Using the Word Book

 If I have them study the word "endeavor" (for example), they will write "endeavor" on the E page in their word book and then they will find "endeavor" in the thesaurus.
 They will then write all the synonyms and antonyms (if any) for endeavor.
-Be sure to teach them to pronounce any words that they can't say.
+Be sure to teach them to pronounce any words that they cannot pronounce correctly.

-We usually do two words a day.
-On Fridays, I let them choose the words.
-Also, on Friday, you can have the children put their new words in alphabetical order if they need practice in that area.
+We usually work on two words a day.
+On Fridays, I let them choose the words for that day.
+Also, on Friday, you can have the children put this week's words in alphabetical order if they need practice in that area.

 To prepare for this, thumb through the thesaurus and find a couple of words for each day.
 Or you can take words from their spelling lists if they are rich in meaning.
 I prefer to chose words that they don't know, words that are challenging.
 During creative writing class, encourage your children to replace some of the common adjectives and verbs from their "writings" with words from their thesaurus.

-If you want to make a booklet, follow the link Make a Word Study Booklet for instructions and the links to the print-outs for making the paper.
+If you want to make a booklet, follow the link Make a Word Study Booklet for instructions and the links to the print-outs for making the booklet.

 Vocabulary Lists